 Gabhart is the second Indiana freshman from Bloomington South High School to seek a transfer.

-We went to go film their practice the day after the meet, admittedly expecting to get more of a laid back, recovery type of practice.
-Lucky for us, Indiana doesn’t really do “that kind of thing”.
+We went to go film IU’s practice the day after the meet, expecting to get more of a recovery type of practice.
+Indiana doesn’t really “do that”

 Chitwood, best known for his success with Olympic distance swimmer Leah Smith, will join Ray Looze’s staff in Bloomington.